Configure Multiple Users for Shadowsocks-libev

 As the best practice we recommend for

-, it helps to isolate each user in different processes and reconfigure each user’s port/password/encryption/timeout without reload/restart the whole service.
-Furthermore, this approach enables us to manage users with legacy control panels, for example old SSH / VHOST panels with each user’sss-server
+shadowsocks-libev, it helps to isolate each user in different processes and reconfigure each user’s port/password/encryption/timeout without reload/restart the whole service.
+Furthermore, this approach enables us to manage users with legacy control panels, for example old SSH / VHOST panels with each user’sss-serverrunning in its own space.Compared to other implementations,

-uses much fewer resources (about 1MB memory and hundreds of file descriptors in a typical usage) .
+shadowsocks-libevuses much fewer resources (about 1MB memory and hundreds of file descriptors in a typical usage) .
 As a result, this kind of multi processes should only introduce slight overhead and even works well for low end boxes.

-.
-The following template unit files are installed in the /lib/systemd/system
+I choose to use systemctl to manage the systemd instances of shadowsocks-libev.
+The following template unit files are installed in the /lib/systemd/system directory:

 1 | [Unit] |

 With the help of template unit files, service instances could be deployed and managed easily.
-For example, Cloud and Tifa, two AVALANCHE members, are planning to deploy shadowsocks-libev
+For example, Cloud and Tifa, two AVALANCHE members, are planning to deploy shadowsocks-libev services on the same VPS to bypass the firewall of Shinra Inc. In this case, they could simply create cloud.json and tifa.json configurations with different ports, passwords and encryption methods in /etc/shadowsocks-libev directory.
+Then enable and start the systemd services using the following commands:

 1 | sudo systemctl enable [email protected] --now |

-instances could be checked with the following commands:
+The status of shadowsocks-libev instances could be checked with the following commands:

 1 | sudo systemctl status [email protected] |